xyzzy/smile/README.md

 Side by side comparison to the stage2 decoder with left the reduced instruction set and right a "C" like equivalent.
 The block comments are written towards the instructions, the inline comments towards the language code.

+Stage2 has two number generators.
+The main generator is to generate selected numbers that creates outputs bytes.
+The head of the output holds the generator hash, its position increments when desired numbers have been reached.
+Entropy is injected into the generator to steer the outcome efficiently.
+The more efficient, the shorter the encoded stream.
+Injection data is the encoded text.
+The limited range of the input bytes limits the effect of the entropy.
+To increase the dynamic, a second number generator is used fed by the input text.
+The secondary, full-word value is used to feed the main generator.

+This approach allows an average of 2.6 radix13 characters to produce a single byte value.
+56 bytes of code require 146 characters of storage.

+data/code will be unpacked directly after stage2.
+When decoding has completed, the looping "jne" instruction will step directly into stage3 like it was normal program flow.

 ```
 	/*